 NCDOT met with citizens in Manteo, Rodanthe and Ocracoke in December 2011 and January 2012 to discuss possible design options for these long-term solutions.

 The department continues to work diligently with its state and federal agency partners on the environmental work required to implement the permanent solutions at the two breach sites.

-- On Pea Island, NCDOT is moving forward with its preferred alternative, building a permanent bridge within the existing easement where the temporary bridge is currently located.
-The department plans to award a contract for construction at the Pea Island breach in Summer 2013.
+On Pea Island, NCDOT began construction in spring of 2014 of a permanent bridge within the existing easement where the temporary bridge is currently located.
+The department awarded a contract for construction at the Pea Island breach in November 2013.
+NCDOT suspended work on the Pea Island Bridge on September 9, 2014, as a proactive measure while NCDOT and the Attorney General's Office continue to review the U.S. Fourth Circuit Court of Appeals' recent ruling.
+Read more

-- In Rodanthe, the department is considering two options.
+In Rodanthe, the department is considering two options.
 The first one includes elevating N.C.
 12 onto a bridge within the existing easement, which would end just north of the community center and not require beach nourishment.
 The second option is constructing an approximately 2.5-mile bridge that would extend into the Pamlico Sound and connect back to Rodanthe just north of the community center.
-NCDOT plans to award a contract for construction at the Rodanthe breach in Fall 2013.
+NCDOT plans to award a contract for construction at the Rodanthe breach site in early 2015.